vsekhar/vcloud/README.md

 		$ ./launch 4
 		$ ./launch 2	# now 6 servers are running

-1. Inject your deployment package (see above for instructions):
+1. Inject your deployment package:
 		$ ./inject my_deployment.tar.bz2

 	On each machine, the tarball will be uncompressed, the package directory `cd`'d into, and the `vcloud-launch` script executed.

-	The `vcloud-launch` script can be any kind of script executable from bash (i.e. any 'sha-bang' script).
-If your AMI is a basic server with no interpreters installed, it is best to make `vcloud-launch` a bash script.
-You can then install interpreters and launch other programs from within that script.
+	The `vcloud-launch` script can be any kind of executable ('sha-bang' scripts, binaries, etc.), but a simple  bash script is recommended if your AMI is a basic server with no interpreters installed.
+You can then install interpreters, and launch other programs from within that script.

 NB: You should not add more servers after you have injected.
 This is because any subsequent injections will overwrite the data from earlier ones.
 If processes are running using that data, they may become corrupted.
 		$ ./launch 4